 Foreigners mainly come to see the white-backed woodpecker and the three-toed woodpecker.

 What is the ideal time for bird watching in Belarus?

-The best time for bird watching starts from mid April and lasts till to middle of June.
+The best time for bird watching starts from mid-April and lasts till to the middle of June.

 In this period birds are active and sing rigorously in any forest, park and field.
 So even if you do not recognize all of them, you will definitely enjoy the singing!

 Another interesting period is the bird migration beginning from the end of August till September.
 At this time, it is possible to watch birds that do not nest in the country.

 For example, the northern species of waders and ducks that cross Belarus on the way to southern countries.